HuskyRye/RoboVision/README.md

 # RoboVision
-For RoboMaster winter camp, running on RoboMaster infantry
+This is a project for RoboMaster winter camp, running on a RoboMaster infantry.

+It can detect the armor of the enemy robot, and send the rotation angle to the gimbal, automatically aiming the enemy.

 # Environment and equipment requires
 * Opencv 3.0.0 or higher